keu/docs/astro/runtime-release-notes.md

     - `GCSUploadSessionCompleteSensorAsync`
     - `BigQueryTableExistenceSensorAsync`

-For more information about deferrable operators and how to use them, see [Deferrable Operators](deferrable-operators.md).
+For more information about deferrable operators and how to use them, see [deferrable operators](deferrable-operators.md).
 To access the source code of this package, see the [Astronomer Providers GitHub repository](https://github.com/astronomer/astronomer-providers).

-### Additional Improvements
+### Additional improvements

 - Bump the [`openlineage-airflow` provider package](https://openlineage.io/integration/apache-airflow/) to `v0.6.2`